Philadelphia Mother Speaks Out After 15-Year-Old Antonio Walker Jr. Killed In Seemingly Random Act Of Violence

 PHILADELPHIA (CBS) — We’re hearing from the mother of a 15-year-old boy who was shot and killed in what appears to be a random act of violence.
 Antonio Walker Jr. was gunned down on the 5200 block of Pentridge Street last night in Southwest Philadelphia.

 “I am devastated.
-My life will never be the same,” Nydisha Williams said.READ MORE: New Jersey Woman Celebrates 100th Birthday With 2nd Dose Of Moderna COVID-19 Vaccine Shot
+My life will never be the same,” Nydisha Williams said.READ MORE: Police Searching For Two People Who Stole Food, Beer From Feasterville Giant

 Nydisha Williams said doctors at Penn Presbyterian Hospital did everything they could to try and save her son, Antonio Walker.
 At 15, he died alone in the hospital after police say he was shot at 5200 Pentridge.
 He was not the intended target.
 (1/2) @CBSPhilly pic.twitter.com/IyBClMMjTS